wlonk/arcadia/rules/making_characters.rst

 By the time you finish, each character will have:

 -  A name
+-  A family, which provides:

+   - A family boon

 -  A social role, which provides:

    -  Reputations
    -  Relationships
-   -  Starting social tokens
+   -  And starting social tokens

+-  A Passion, which provides:

+   -  Drives
+   -  A starting spell
+   -  Marks
--  A Passion and two starting passion tokens
+   -  and two starting passion tokens
--  A family, and thus a family boon

 -  A personal boon
--  A spell

 There are two ways to choose your social role: the hardcore way, and the easy way.
 The difference is this: your choice of social role is constrained in the easy way, and you have *no* choice in the hardcore way.

 For easy character creation, deal each player three social roles; they must choose from among them for their character.
-As there are twelve social roles, this only works with four or fewer players.
+As there are twelve social roles, this only works well with four or fewer players.
 While the game works with five players, I find that that strains matters sometimes, so maybe this is just as well.
 If you are playing with more than four, you can do this in rounds, dealing three to someone and taking the discarded roles and shuffling them back in before dealing three options to the next player.

 For hardcore, deal each player one, and that is who they will play.

+To deal them out, you can either shuffle printed social role sheets, or simply take the face cards out of your deck of cards; each face card corresponds to one social role.

-.. sidebar:: Social role and gender
+.. topic:: Social role and gender

    There are twelve social roles.
 Four of them are male, four are female, and four can go either way.